iAmG-r00t/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. [Love is anterior to life, posterior to death, initial of creation, and the exponent of breath](./10-love_exponent_breath) : A script that displays the result of `BREATH` to the power of `LOVE`.
    - `BREATH` and `LOVE` are enviroment variables.
    - The script should display the result, followed by a new line.
+11. [There are 10 types of people in the world -- Those who understand binary, and those who don't](./11-binary_to_decimal) : A script that converts a number from base 2 to base 10.
+   - The number in base 2 is stored in the enviroment variable `BINARY`.
+   - The script should display the number in base 10, followed by a new line.